vEonz121/rpyc/README.md

   else: break
 ```

 Upon running the service, a fold number will be requested to be entered from the user.
 This fold number would be used to identify the service within the network.
+In the future, this number will be automatically generated based on the existing populations of servers.

 ```py
 ALIASES = [f'FOLD{int(fold)}']